-RICS Condition Report (level 1)
+RICS Condition Report (Level 1)

-RICS HomeBuyer Report (level 2)
+RICS HomeBuyer Report (Level 2)

-RICS Building Survey (level 3)
+RICS Building Survey (Level 3)

 This survey offers an extensive inspection of property condition and gives detailed information about the structure and fabric of the property.
-It includes a description of visible defects and potential problems caused by hidden flaws and an outline of repair options.
+A building survey does not include a valuation, but this may be provided as an extra service.

 An RICS Building Survey includes a thorough inspection and detailed report of a wider range of issues, a description of visible defects and potential problems caused by hidden flaws, an outline of repair options and the likely consequences of taking no action, and guidance for legal advisors, as well as details of serious risks and dangerous conditions.